 - Having hay available 24/7

-Accomplishing both goals will likely require more than one bag (which can include your current “slow feeder” just put less hay in it) between feeding times and possibly a variety of mesh sizes.
+Accomplishing both goals will likely require having more than one slow feeder choice - which can include your current “slow feeder” just put less hay in it - along with multiple slow feed bags like the Standard Hay Pillow or the Hanging Hay Pillow placed in various locations between feeding times and possibly a variety of mesh sizes.
 Simply using a slow feeder that extends a meal from one to three or four hours will still leave your equine ravenous.
 They are still eating regulated meals - this is not the goal!
 Mentally, they know they will eventually be without forage.

 By using more than 1 bag your horse will willingly take "breaks" as they move from one to the other thus encouraging movement.
 This is far more natural.
 Horses enjoy purpose to anything they do.
 Even eating and moving.
 It is not realistic to expect any one feeder/bag to be stuffed full and automatically last the entire duration between feeding times.